 Intergenerational response to current societal issues

-Enhanced solidarity between different age groups can indeed help achieve the EU's goal of promoting active and healthy ageing while helping address other societal challenges, such as gender equality, work-life balance, inclusiveness of labour market, early school dropout, care needs of dependent older people, overall social cohesion, etc.
+Enhancing solidarity between different age groups can help achieve the EU's goal of promoting active and healthy ageing while helping address other societal challenges, such as gender equality, work-life balance, inclusiveness of labour market, early school dropout, care needs of dependent older people, overall social cohesion, etc.

-For instance, grand-parents by looking after their grand-children will support their own children and help them remain active in employment, in particular women or the increasing number of single parents.
+By looking after their grand-children, grand-parents will indeed support their own children and help them remain active in employment, in particular women or the increasing number of single parents.
 This contribution is particularly valuable in times when quality jobs are scarce and workers face increasing workload and pressure with difficulties to reconcile work with family responsibilities.
 Therefore, grandparents can provide children with additional care, affection, stability and educational support.

 Many older people also bring valuable contribution through volunteering beyond their own families.
 By helping the others in need, older people not only have a high social impact on their neighborhoods and communities, but also transform them into more cohesive and inclusive places to live.
 In return, older volunteers feel more useful, fulfilled, which improves their own wellbeing and health.

-Older pesons' family and social involvement also contributes to address isolation and loneliness in older age and foster mental health.
+In addition to this, older persons' family and social involvement contributes to address isolation and loneliness in older age and foster mental health.

 A political responsibility

-Notwithstanding the positive impact of solidarity within and among generations, we should not overlook the responsibility of public authorities to ensure adequate social services to deal with population ageing.
-EU and national decision-makers also need to ensure the adequate policy framework to empower all generations to bring their contribution and to be valued for doing so.
+Notwithstanding the positive impact of solidarity within and among generations, we should not overlook the responsibility of public authorities in addressing population ageing.
+EU and national decision-makers need to provide the adequate policy framework to empower all generations to play an active part in society, e.g. in ensuring adequate social and care services, supporting work-life balance and promoting age diversity in employment and all areas of life.